COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

 - Task 2: Support code searching of ten patterns with lambda expressions.
 (70%)
 - Bonus Task: Support simple bug detection with lambda expressions.
 (10%)

-Similar to PA1, each test case is an XML file that represents a Python AST.
+Similar to PA1, each input is an XML file that represents a Python AST.
 The XML files used to test rewrite logics of PA1 are resided in `resources/pythonxmlPA1` while those for ten code patterns and bonus tasks are located in `resources/pythonxml`.
 Before task specification, we first explain the grading policy as follows for your reference so that you will get it.

 | Item                                                      | Ratio | Notes                                                        |
 | --------------------------------------------------------- | ----- | ------------------------------------------------------------ |